AlgoMaster Logo

 • Text-based format makes debugging straightforward

-• Works seamlessly with existing HTTP infrastructure, load balancers, and proxies
+• Works with many HTTP load balancers and proxies when streaming timeouts and buffering are configured

 • Lighter weight than WebSockets, both in protocol complexity and server resources